What Volunteers Need to Know Before They Go

 Q: What should I wear to a Rock the Block work site?

-A: Volunteers must wear closed-toe shoes (no flip-flops or sandals), weather-appropriate clothing and/or apparel that can get dirty, dusty, or ruined.
+A: Volunteers must wear closed-toe shoes (no flip-flops or sandals), weather-appropriate clothing, and/or apparel that can get dirty, dusty, or ruined.
 Volunteers are encouraged to wear clothing appropriate for the weather and outdoor work environment.
-In the summer, and heat, be prepared and bring sunscreen.
+In the late summer and heat, be prepared and bring sunscreen.
+Q: Should I or can I bring my own tools to Rock the Block?

 Q: Is there a minimum age requirement to volunteer for Rock the Block?